SUSE/scf/ucp/README.md

 Remember the `instance_id`, here `my-hcf-cluster`, which is the name to use when talking to UCP about it.

-To instanciate the service, post the instance definition to UCP:
+To instantiate the service, post the instance definition to UCP:

 ```bash
 curl -H "Content-Type: application/json" -XPOST -d @/home/vagrant/hcf/ucp/hcf-ucp-instance.json http://192.168.200.3:30000/v1/instances